jeanbarbier/jeanbarbier/index.md

 # Hello

-I'm Jean Barbier, a researcher in Mathematical Physics of Signals and Learning at the [International Center for Theoretical Physics (ICTP)](https://www.ictp.it/).
-It is located in Trieste, Italy, a gorgeous city on the adriatic sea [famous for its quality of life](https://www.italofile.com/best-places-to-live-in-italy-2021/), and known as the "City of Science".
+I'm Jean Barbier, a researcher in mathematical physics of signals and learning at the [International Center for Theoretical Physics (ICTP)](https://www.ictp.it/).
+It is located in Trieste, Italy, a gorgeous city on the adriatic sea [famous for its quality of life](https://www.italofile.com/best-places-to-live-in-italy-2021/), and known as the "city of science".
 I'm also affiliated to the the [Department of Data Science at SISSA](https://datascience.sissa.it/), also in Trieste.

 ![logos](./docs/logos.png)

-My **research interests** are centered around _Information Processing Systems_ such as appearing in Machine Learning, Communication and Error Correction, Signal Processing or Computer Science.
-I often study these systems and associated algorithms using Statistical Physics --the language used to describe _phase transitions_-- but also its close cousin Information Theory.
-I try to precisely (and rigorously) quantify what are the optimal performance one can aim for when processing (big) data, as well as how close to optimality one can operate when using _computationally efficient_ algorithms.
+My **research interests** are centered around _information processing systems_ such as appearing in machine learning, communication and error-correction, signal processing or computer science.
+I often study these systems and associated algorithms using statistical physics --the language used to describe _phase transitions_--, its close cousin information theory, and random matrix theory.
+I try to precisely (and rigorously) quantify what is the optimal performance one can aim for when processing (big) data, as well as how close to optimality one can operate when using _computationally efficient_ algorithms.

 To contact me use **jbarbier@ictp.it**

 You can find a **short CV** [here](./docs/cv.pdf).

-All **my articles** can be found through my [Google Scholar](https://scholar.google.com/citations?user=yeE5qqIAAAAJ&hl=en).
+All **my articles** can be found through my [google scholar](https://scholar.google.com/citations?user=yeE5qqIAAAAJ&hl=en).

-A "wide audience" video on Physics and Information Processing Systems on [Youtube](https://www.youtube.com/watch?v=q1VO5dmymFM&t=5s&ab_channel=ICTPMathematics).
-In order to go further on the links between Statistical Physics and Inference without having to read a full research paper, check this [perspective article](https://arxiv.org/pdf/2010.14863.pdf).
+A "wide audience" video on physics and information processing systems on [Youtube](https://www.youtube.com/watch?v=q1VO5dmymFM&t=5s&ab_channel=ICTPMathematics).
+In order to go further on the links between statistical physics and inference without having to read a full research paper, check this [perspective article](https://arxiv.org/pdf/2010.14863.pdf).

 A conference I particularly enjoy to organize every year (together with an amazing team of friends) is [Youth in High-Dimensions](http://indico.ictp.it/event/9596/overview).
-It showcases excellent young researchers working on High-dimensional Statistics in a broad sense.
+It showcases excellent young researchers working on high-dimensional statistics in a broad sense.

-For **prospective students** who would like to do a PhD with me, check the [openings](https://pica.cineca.it/sissa/phd-datascience-01-2022/) in the PhD program in [Theoretical and Scientific Data Science at SISSA](https://datascience.sissa.it/phd-in-theoretical-and-scientific-data-science), or directly contact me.
+For **prospective students** who would like to do a PhD, check the [openings](https://pica.cineca.it/sissa/phd-datascience-01-2022/) in the PhD program in [Theoretical and Scientific Data Science at SISSA](https://datascience.sissa.it/phd-in-theoretical-and-scientific-data-science), or directly contact me.

 Few quotes I find particularly relevant: